MESAHub/mesa-website/03-starting.markdown

 Your first stop when setting up a new problem with MESA should be the MESA test suite.
 You will find a wide range of sample cases there.
-Looking at the test\_suite inlists is a quick way to familiarize yourself with the set of options that is relevant for your problem.
+Looking at the test\_suite inlists is a quick way to familiarize yourself with the set of options relevant to your problem.
 You may want to copy an inlist from the test suite to one of your working directories to use as a starting point for a project of your own.

 Each test suite problem lives in a subdirectory of